John R. McKernan Jr.: Personal life and family

 McKernan has been married twice.
 His first marriage was to Judith Files.
 They had one child together, Peter McKernan.
 The couple subsequently divorced in 1978.
 On January 23, 1991, Peter died of a previously undetected heart problem after lying in a coma for nine days.
 He had collapsed during baseball practice at Dartmouth College.
 He was 20 years old at the time, played junior varsity baseball at Dartmouth, and had recently joined the school's Beta Theta Pi fraternity.

-In 1989, McKernan married eventual U.S. Senator Olympia Snowe after the two had been dating for roughly six years.
-McKernan and Snowe met while serving in the Maine House of Representatives and again serving together in the U.S. House of Representatives from 1983 to 1987.
+In 1989, McKernan married eventual U.S. Senator Olympia Snowe after dating her for several years.
+They met in the early 1980s as Maine state representatives, later serving as the only U.S. representatives from Maine together.